 Mark Malone of the ‘Far-Right Observatory’ says that what happened in Carrick had all the hallmarks of a pre-planned far-right attack.
 The speed at which the petition spread, the fact that Rowan Croft was filming from Carrick within hours of its publication and the numbers of people (1,300 at one stage) joining the Lawless group, all suggested advance preparation.
 Indeed, far-right and anti-immigrant activists were flushed with success after a campaign in Oughterard, which saw protests there halting the provision of accommodation to 200 asylum-seeking people..
 They were just waiting to light the fuse and they used an alleged sexual assault as the match.

-Locals began to question the credentials of some active members of the FB group, some operating under false names.
-Questioning this or any disinformation being spread, resulted in locals and others being summarily banished..
-A week prior, Fiona Ryan and Jonathan Mathis a mixed race family who had appeared in a Lidl ad and had suffered racially motivated online abuse – notably from Gemma O’Doherty had been on the ‘Late Late Show’.
+Locals began to question the credentials of some active members of the Facebook group, some operating under false names.
+Questioning this or any disinformation being spread, resulted in locals and others being summarily banished.
+A week beforehand, Fiona Ryan and Jonathan Mathis, a mixed-race family who had appeared in a Lidl ad and had suffered racially motivated online abuse – notably from Gemma O’Doherty, had been on the ‘Late Late Show’.
 Somore people were aware of the threat posed by racist, anti-immigrant campaigners.
 EU and other foreign nationals, happily form a substantial percentage of the 5,000 strong population of Carrick .
 The town has a history of welcoming asylum-seeking people – groups of (now long-established) Syrian and Congolese families were resoundingly welcomed. .

-Locals worked online countering racist and anti-immigrant claims and, crucially, working with SF local public reps to disseminate accurate information in the community One older local man says, “I never thought I’d have to fight the far-right in Carrick but that’s exactly what I was doing.”
+Locals worked online countering racist and anti-immigrant claims and, crucially, working with SF local public representatives to disseminate accurate information in the community One older local man says, “I never thought I’d have to fight the far-right in Carrick but that’s exactly what I was doing”.

 The following Saturday, anti-immigrant activists attempted a protest in the town, calling it a local event.
-25-30 people, in Dublin and N.I. registered cars and minivans, turned up.
+25-30 people, in Dublin and Northern Ireland-registered cars and minivans, turned up.
 No locals took part, although some watched from a distance.